The UAE and Israel strengthen their cooperation in the field of cybersecurity through the "Crystal Ball" platform

 The UAE participated in the “Cyber Week 2023” conference, which was held at Tel Aviv University, in the presence of policy makers, diplomats and heads of international institutions from around the world, and discussed new trends and innovative solutions for cyber protection and addressing potential cyber threats.

-In his speech, which was attended by Gabi Portoni, Director General of the National Directorate for Cyber Security in Israel, and a number of senior international government officials, he stressed the importance of spreading a culture of cyber security that would contribute to crystallizing a more secure digital future and the ability to withstand potential cyber threats and address them. proactively and with high efficiency, pointing to the need for cooperation and information exchange between countries of the world to enhance cyber capabilities in confronting electronic threats at the regional and international levels.
+In his speech, which was attended by His Excellency Gabi Portoni, Director General of the National Directorate for Cyber Security in Israel, and a number of senior international government officials, he stressed the importance of spreading a culture of cyber security that would contribute to shaping a digital future that is safer and more resilient in the face of potential cyber threats and response.
+It is proactive and highly efficient, pointing to the need for cooperation and information exchange between countries of the world to enhance cyber capabilities in the face of electronic threats at the regional and international levels.

+He pointed out that the “Crystal Ball” digital platform enables partner countries to “share cyber information easily and smoothly, and it also contributes to strengthening international cooperative efforts by combining capabilities, processing power, and data volume.”

-The memorandum of understanding, which was signed in the presence of Dr. Muhammad al-Kuwaiti, and Oded Youssef, Deputy Director General and Head of the Middle East Division at the Israeli Ministry of Foreign Affairs, marks the beginning of a strategic partnership aimed at strengthening cooperation in the field of cybersecurity between key professionals in both countries.
+The memorandum of understanding, which was signed in the presence of His Excellency Dr. Mohammed Al-Kuwaiti, and His Excellency Oded Youssef, Deputy Director General and Head of the Middle East Division at the Israeli Ministry of Foreign Affairs, marks the beginning of a strategic partnership aimed at strengthening cooperation in the field of cybersecurity between key professionals in both countries.

+Oded Youssef said: “Israel is fully committed to supporting relations of cooperation and partnerships with the UAE between the various innovation ecosystems in the two countries. “.

 #UAE #Israel #strengthen #cooperation #field #cybersecurity #Crystal #Ball #platform